exercism/docs/community/README.md

 # Community

-This section covers various things to know about the Exercism community, looking at how to be a good community member, and understanding the roles different people fulfil.
+This section covers various things to know about the Exercism community, looking at how to be a good community member, and understanding the roles different people fulfill.